MantasPauliukonis/survival-clicker2-proposal/README.md

 ### Stomach
 Every consumable has a weight value which goes into stomach.
 Stomach can not be overfilled or there will be negative side-effects if done so.
 There will be no penalty for empty stomach (like in original game).

+### Stamina
+Every action will drain stamina, more intense action is more stamina it will drain.

+## Attributes
+Number higher than 1, most likely to go to infinity.

+### Strength
+Defines how strong the character is.

 ## Effects
 All consumables when used are turned into effects.
 Same goes with actions that player does.
 Every effect has **description** of what it affects also **strength** and **duration**.